Compare abortion procedures

 -

-The following information is intended as a general guide only.
-The procedure may vary at individual clinics, depending on the nurse, doctor or midwife providing the procedure.
+The following information is a guide only.
+The procedure can vary between clinics.
 Your abortion provider will discuss what to expect with you.

 Early medical abortion